Billionaire Profile

 President of the National Gallery of Art

-Served as President of the National Gallery of Art.
+Served as president of the board of trustees of the National Gallery of Art.

 Philanthropy & Social Impact